yangyangangela/animate_worm_motion/README.md

 How to run
 ------------
-- Install the required packages by typing "pip install -r requirement.txt" in command line.
+- Install the required packages by typing "pip install -r requirements.txt" in command line.
-- In terminal: python label_motion_v2.py.
+- In terminal: python label_maker_v2.py.

 What you can do in the software